Do I Need a Hysterectomy

-- A subtotal hysterectomy is a procedure that removes the uterus but leaves the cervix in place.
+- Subtotal hysterectomy is a procedure that removes the uterus but leaves the cervix in place.

-- A radical hysterectomy is a procedure where the uterus, cervix, upper vagina, fallopian tubes and ovaries (parametrium) are removed in their entirety to treat cervical or uterine cancer.
+- Radical hysterectomy is a procedure where the uterus, cervix, upper vagina, fallopian tubes and ovaries (parametrium) are removed in their entirety to treat cervical or uterine cancer.

-- A total or complete hysterectomy involves removing the cervix as well as the uterus (womb).
+- Total or complete hysterectomy involves removing the cervix as well as the uterus (womb).